TrailBlazed/odin-recipes/README.md

 # odin-recipes
 Odin-Project-Html-Assignment1 <br>
 Hello Odin! <br>
-The receipes are taken from https://cookieandkate.com/coconut-macaroons-recipe/
+These receipes are taken from https://cookieandkate.com/coconut-macaroons-recipe/